Greyhounds, Lurchers And Children.

 As adorable as young children are, they are still noisy, fast and can be clumsy.
 A dog, who has always lived in a kennel environment, will have only met adult humans.
 Your dog may have no understanding of what a child is and may be frightened.
 Your child may not understand that the dog is scared.
 Most situations occur when the dog is frightened, not because he is aggressive.

-A lot of rescues will not rehome dogs to families with children because even a fully assessed dog can:
+A lot of rescues will not rehome dogs to families with even older children because even a fully assessed dog can:

 - Have a fright and react in an unpredictable way;